boazbk/tcs/lec_17_model_rand.md

-So far we have descrined randomized algorithms in an informal way, assuming that an operation such as  "pick a string $x\in \{0,1\}^n$" can be done efficiently.
+So far we have described randomized algorithms in an informal way, assuming that an operation such as  "pick a string $x\in \{0,1\}^n$" can be done efficiently.
 We have neglected to address two questions:

 1. How do we actually efficiently obtain random strings in the physical world?